San Sebastian, Puerto Rico

 Flag:

-• The Sugar Cane and Coffee Branches: They represent main agricultural products of the zone where the population is based.
+• The branches of coffee and sugarcane represent the principal agricultural products of the areas where the population is settled.

 sansebastian biblioteca